SAF Book and Claim: Sustainable Aviation Fuel & Claim Explained

 Book and claim is similar to the system used for renewable electricity, where consumers can buy renewable energy certificates (RECs) to support the generation of green power, even if they do not receive the actual electricity from renewable sources.

-Why is Book and Claim Important?
+Why is SAF Book and Claim Important?

 Book and claim offers several advantages for scaling up the production and consumption of SAF, especially for business aviation operators who face challenges in accessing the physical fuel.
 Some of these advantages are: